3 Tips to Reduce Your Risk of a Motorcycle Accident and Improve Passenger Safety.

 - Riding on a downward slope will cause an increase in time and distance needed to brake in comparison to on a flat surface.

 - Take into account the wind, especially side wind, which may be more pronounced with a passenger on the motorcycle.

 It Takes Two

 - Passengers should be a second active rider in order to help facilitate safety and procedural operations run smoothly.

 - Passengers and Operators before riding should have a safety briefing to ensure that protective gear is completely in use.

 While we hope these tips prevent you from ever suffering a motorcycle accident, if you do become involved in a motorcycle accident, knowing which law applies and what to look for can be the difference between recovering what you deserve and the other driver getting away without any penalty.
-Here, at Shiver Hamilton LLC we have vast experience in motorcycle accident claims and may be able to work for you.
+Here, at Shiver Hamilton Campbell we have vast experience in motorcycle accident claims and may be able to work for you.